mgoldsmith/SampleLauncher/README.md

 ### MIDI Setup

-Once you have at least one MIDI controller plugged in, just choose it from the dropdown list at the top of the app.
+Once you have at least one MIDI controller plugged in, make sure it's selected in the dropdown list at the top of the app.

 ### Controls